giovanniboscu/continuous-section-field/README.md

 From this continuous description, CSF evaluates section properties and stiffness fields along `z` (e.g., `A(z)`, `I(z)`, `C(z)`, `EA(z)`, `EI(z)`, `GJ(z)`) and can export solver-ready station data (e.g., OpenSees `forceBeamColumn` stationing or SAP2000-ready tabular property packs).

-CSF is a preprocessor: it computes geometry-based properties along `z`.
-It is not a structural solver and does not implement constitutive nonlinearities (plasticity, cracking, damage).
+CSF  is not a structural solver and does not implement constitutive nonlinearities (plasticity, cracking, damage).